Glossary for families

 The first five years of childhood, with the first two to three years identified as an especially significant period of development.

-Centres or services that provide regular full-time or part-time care and education for children from birth to five years of age.
+Services that provide regular full-time or part-time care and education for children from birth to five years of age.
+Also known as early childhood services.
+See also Early childhood education and care.

 Educator